 This is one of the most frequent OBD2 trouble codes.
 Read the full article below to know what it means, how to fix it, and what other codes may show related to it.

-For Kia: P1000 implies System Diagnosis Incomplete
+- System Diagnosis Incomplete (Kia)

-- Disconnected battery
+- The battery is disconnected

 - Power take-off (PTO) circuit is shorted to B+ or VPWR

 - Power take-off (PTO) is on during testing